-The Graceland University Independence Campus located at 1401 West Truman Road in

-Independence, Missouri, provides on campus education for students pursuing a Bachelor of Science in Nursing, Bachelor of Arts in Education, or a Master of Education degree.

-The Independence Campus is also home to our online programs which allow students the flexibility to earn either the RN to BSN or Bachelor of Arts in Healthcare Management, a Bachelor of Arts in Business, a Master of Science in Nursing, a Master of Education degree or a Doctor of Nursing Practice.
+The Graceland University Independence Campus located at 1401 West Truman Road in Independence, Missouri, provides on campus education for students pursuing a Bachelor of Science in Nursing, Bachelor of Arts in Education, or a Master of Education degree.
+The Independence Campus is also home to online programs which allow students the flexibility to earn an RN to BSN or Bachelor of Arts in Healthcare Management, a Bachelor of Arts in Business, a Master of Science in Nursing, a Master of Education degree.
 In addition, a Master of Arts in Religion can be earned through combined on campus and online courses.